What Is a Turnkey Property?

 Can I visit a turnkey property before purchasing?

-Yes, you can and should visit a turnkey property before purchasing, even if the company selling it is giving you assurances that everything looks good and is in working order.
+Yes, you can and should visit a turnkey property before purchasing, even if the company selling it assures you that everything looks good and is in working order.
+Visiting the property also allows you to check out the surrounding neighborhood to get an idea of the total property value.

 Photo credit: iStock/Vesnaandjic